samfcmc/drafts/react-native.md

 Your app should reload JS automatically.
 Running your app on your device without an USB cable...
 How cool is that? :)

+If you enjoyed this post try to build something using React Native.